nellogan/AwakeOnLANMobile/README.md

 ## Prerequisites

-NOTE: You can directly install the release .apk file if downloaded and opened from android device.
+NOTE: You can directly install the release .apk file if downloaded and opened with an android device.
 You can skip the prerequisites below.

 - Properly installed Android Studio: Ensure that you have Android Studio set up correctly on your development machine.
 This is required for building, testing, and deploying AwakeOnLANMobile to an Android device.
 - Device capable of installing packages from Android Studio: Make sure your Android device supports installing applications directly from Android Studio.
 If your device has developer options enabled, you can enable USB debugging to allow your computer to install apps on it through a USB connection.